 Healing your allies should be your main focus (just right after it comes silencing them).
 This rune just works really well with the slow of your Q Starcall and is a must for Soraka players.
 In low elo, it even seems to help your team mates to focus more on certain champions because you have an extra visual effect.

 |It's just the round up of a perfect combo together with all your heals ( Starcall, Wish, Astral Infusion and Redemption) you'll do.
 Stronger heals and shields - it's like the rune version of Redemption.|

-Also, it's your Gold item which will help you to not fall behind compared to other roles.
+Since Shard of True Ice (including all previous stages) your is a support item, it will provide you with Gold by hitting enemies or enemy objectives (turrets, inhibitor etc.) which will help you to not fall behind compared to other roles.
 Try to harass whenever you have Mana and the situation allows it.
 You should try to get into harassing range and after you've dealt your damage, stay behind and wait in a safe distance to harass and recharge again.

 |You cannot not buy this item as Soraka.
 It basically just boosts your abilities so much that you will want to rush this item in most situations.
 It improves your shields and even boosts your carry's Attack Speed.
 Celerity can even stack with Ardent Censer and they therefore enhance one another.|

 Redemption also enhances your healing and shielding power.
 But it also grants you more access to mana which means: More heals, more damage, more Soraka plays!

 Furtermore, you can heal your allies with its active.
 Whenever a teamfight starts, I make sure to use it as soon as possible because it takes 2,5 seconds to become active.
 Try not to bait your own allies into a bad situation just for the heal.
 It also provides vision to the area it's casted but you should prefer using your warding item for vision. ;)